cloudmesh-community/hid-sp18-408/swagger/swagger-docker/README.md

 To display the name of the network interface, IP, Gateway, MAC address, Subnet Mask, Broadcast, MTU of the network interface, netifaces library is used.

-## Start The Service

-* clone the repository
-* navigate to the directory

-        cd /hid-sp18-408/swagger/swagger-docker

-* creates the swagger service from the yaml file with correct controllers

-        make service

-* start the service by execute:

-        make start

-* The following will show

-        Running on http://0.0.0.0:8080/ (Press CTRL+C to quit)